 - Observe each slide one by one under a compound microscope.

-Plasmolysis is observed when plant cells are submerged in a concentrated salt solution or sodium chloride 5% solution as water passes through the cell membrane into the encircling medium.
+Plasmolysis is observed when the plant cells are immersed in the concentrated salt solution or sodium chloride 5% solution.
+During this process, 4 to 5 per cent of water passes through the cell membrane into the encircling medium.
 This occurs as the concentration of water inside the cell is higher than the outside of the cell hence the protoplasm induces shrinkage and takes a spherical shape.

-When submerged in a dilute salt solution or sodium chloride 0.1% solution, the water in the plant cells moves from the outside to the inside of the cell as the water concentration is higher outside the cell as compared to the inside of the cell which causes the turgidity of the cell.
+When the plant cells are immersed in a dilute salt solution or sodium chloride 0.1% solution, the water in the plant cells moves from the outside to the inside of the cell as the water concentration is higher outside the cell as compared to the inside of the cell which causes the turgidity of the cell.

 - The part of the rhoeo leaf that needs to be extracted for the experiment is the epidermal peel from the lower surface